GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 only a small range of glyphs and you may have to switch the :ref:`PS_CHAR_ENCODING <PS_CHAR_ENCODING>` within your script.

-H. Color Space: The final frontier
+H. Color Space: The Final Frontier
 ==================================